 It's important that those who can wear a mask or face covering do so when inside public spaces.
 While enforcement measures are available through fines and penalties, we're relying on our residents and local businesses to help do their part in preventing the spread of COVID-19 by ensuring that masks are worn where physical distancing is difficult and where masks are mandatory.

 Visit your local municipality website for information on the application and enforcement of each of the municipal bylaw.
 For specific questions, Mississauga and Brampton residents can call 311 and Caledon residents can call 905-548-2272 (x 7750).

 We recommend wearing a non-medical mask when it’s hard to maintain physical distance from others and where masks are mandatory.

 The use of non-medical masks or face coverings may help protect those around you, but masks alone will not prevent the spread of COVID-19.
 When wearing a mask, it's still important to consistently practice good hand hygiene and physical distancing when out in public.

 Follow these instructions on how to wear a non-medical mask for the general public.

 Other important considerations:

 - Wash your hands with alcohol-based hand rub or soap and water before, during and after wearing a mask.

 - Wash and disinfect fabric masks or throw away and replace single-use masks with a new mask as soon as a mask gets damp.
-Cloth face coverings can be safely cleaned in a washing machine.
+Learn how to safely clean cloth face masks in a washing machine.